 Residents are required to participate in In Process @ The Watermill Center, which invites the community to engage with our Artists-in-Residence on select Saturday afternoons through open rehearsals, workshops, studio visits, lectures or artist talks.
 In Process typically occurs midway through an residency, and is focused on giving the you the chance to share your artistic process with the local community, and get feedback on the project under development

 Admission to the program is by selection only.
-You can expect to hear from the committee by mid-April via email.

 The Watermill Center

 39 Watermill Towd Road